theMoor9/blockchain-potential-carnival/cheat_sheets/EN/blockchain-fintech-cheatsheet.md

 	- Cracking down market price manipulators

 ### FinCEN ( Financial Crimes Enforcement Network )
-Its role is to enforce Money Service Businesses to comply with:
+Its role is to enforce compliance with Money Service Business regulations such as:

 - AML ( Anti Money Laundering ) Laws - Be able to trace money path from route.
 - KYC ( Know Your Customer ) Laws - Verify and maintain the identities of costumers.

 ### IRS ( Internal Revenue Service )
-The IRS consider Cryptocurrency as a property but is taxed based on time of detention
+The IRS considers cryptocurrency as property, which is taxed based on the period of holding.

 - Short term (Held less than a year)
 - Long  term (Held longer than a year)